sabjoslo/talking-politics/README.md

 and

 Sloman, S.J., Oppenheimer, D., and DeDeo, S. (2020).
-One fee, two fees; red fee, blue fee: People use the valence of others' speech in social relational judgments. \emph{In submission.}
+One fee, two fees; red fee, blue fee: People use the valence of others' speech in social relational judgments. *Under review.*

 If you have questions, or notice that anything needed to replicate the analysis is missing, please contact Sabina Sloman at ssloman@andrew.cmu.edu.